 Choosing the Right Cut of Meat

-Authentic Irish stew is made with lamb but for this recipe, we are using beef.
-Tougher cuts of beef like chuck roast, brisket, or round roast are best.
-These cuts have a lot of connective tissue that breaks down during the long cooking process, resulting in a tender beef and flavorful stew.
+Authentic Irish stew is made with lamb, but for this recipe, we are using beef.
+Tougher cuts of beef, like chuck roast, brisket, or round roast, are best.
+These cuts have a lot of connective tissue that breaks down during the long cooking process, resulting in tender beef and flavorful stew.

 Instructions